Henry W. Sage: Personal life

 His wife was killed in 1885 when she was thrown from her carriage in Ithaca.
 Sage died in Ithaca, New York on September 18, 1897.
+Sage is one of only fifteen people whose remains are interred in the chapel named for him, a list which includes founders Ezra Cornell and Andrew Dickson White.

 Descendants

 His grandson Dean, named after the son, became president of Presbyterian Hospital in 1922, which affiliated with Columbia University College of Physicians and Surgeons in 1924.
 Presbyterian merged with New York Hospital, affiliated with what is now the Weill Cornell Medical College, in 1996.

 Another grandson, Henry M. Sage (1868–1933), was a New York State senator and owned an estate in Menands, New York.